Add to your Claude Code skills

 | Bearer Token | Your Cloudflare API Token |

 If your MCP client already uses code mode, or you're composing this server with another server that uses code mode, you can disable it with the ?codemode=false query parameter.
-This registers an individual tool for each of the ~2,500 Cloudflare API endpoints instead of the 2 code mode tools.
+This registers an individual tool for each of the ~2,500 Cloudflare API endpoints instead of the code mode API tools.
+The docs tool remains available in both modes.

 https://mcp.cloudflare.com/mcp?codemode=false